 How should the US compete under the restraint of using armed force as a last resort against Iran, an authoritarian pseudo-democratic theocracy that routinely wages complex warfare in ways the US eschews?
 This Paper answers the question from a perspective of complex competition and complex warfare (see Paper #1), but restrained by a widely accepted definition of armed conflict: states using armed forces against one other; or states and non-states using violence against one another.

 The Iranian regime’s shoot-down of an unmanned, non-stealth, hyper-expensive US reconnaissance aircraft in international airspace today was a highly anticipate-able event.
-One of the challenges we seem to have in trying to think and act strategically is that we regard ourselves as at peace or at war.
+One of the challenges we have in trying to think and act strategically is that we regard ourselves as either at peace or at war.
 Legal authorities and bureaucratic permissions reflect this perception.
-The reality is that we live in a world that is a blend of those two ideal types.
+The reality is that we live in a competitive world of combined effects that blends these two ideal types.
 Authoritarian states tend to confront and cooperate at the same time.
 There is no on-off switch of peace or war, or use of force as a last […]

 Recently, while preparing a conference talk on the subject of situational awareness (SA) in the international environment, I was struck by the higher-order outcomes that the term implies for those who study its application.
 Even as a career military pilot, where SA is part of the professional vocabulary, the same rich depth was often diluted in common use.
 This realization prompted my consideration of what SA might mean in the context of modern strategy.
 In this paper, I contend that the concept of SA, in its more complex meaning, should assume a salient role in the philosophy of the strategic […]